TheBigOne-IA/claudia-ai-mentor/README.md

 ## About

-Built by **Monalizza Goh** — AI/Localization Specialist & Career Consultant.
+Built by **Julia Soto** — AI/Localization Specialist & Career Consultant.
 This project is a working pilot, not a demo.
 One real client.
 One real job search.
 Real results.